ebruri/ajr-portfolio/README.md

 ## Research & Planning Log

+Wednesday August 3rd
+* 16:00 Add image to the introduction page and polish it up
+* 21:00 Change the image and work on the about me component

 Tuesday August 2nd
 * 19:00 Watch some youtube videos about CSS
 * 21:00 Start a new react app